astronish16/astronish16/README.md

 ## Ronish Mugatwala

 #### 👨‍🎓 About Me
-Currently, I am Postdoc Research Fellow at [University of Genoa](https://mida.unige.it/it).
+Currently, I am Research Fellow at [University of Genoa](https://mida.unige.it/it).
 My primary research interest is revolving around coronal mass ejections (CMEs) and space weather.